 Having better access to information is no crime.
 However, some of the information may be unfairly acquired.
 For instance, institutions or companies or influential investors through their banking relationships may get better information.

 The banks always have a much accurate picture of the companies.
 It is another matter that they don’t use it as well as we would want them to.
-Smarter investors may be able to talk to fund management to get the true picture and act accordingly.
+Smarter investors may be able to talk to the fund management to get the true picture and act accordingly.
 Retail investors may lack the skill or the influence to get such information or even act on such information.

 As a regulator, you would not want retail investors to be unfairly taken advantage of.